EVAST9919/iwbtm/README.md

 # iwbtm (I wanna be the mapper)

-This is the game based off of "I Wanna..." fan games written in osu-framework.
+The game based off of "I Wanna..." games written in osu-framework.
+Also includes level editor!